All Products

 INSERT INTO `es_test` (`id`,`name`,`age`,`hobby`) VALUES (5,'user5',42,'basketball');

-Step 2: Purchase and configure a resource group
+Step 2: Purchase and configure a Data Integration resource group

 1. Log on to the DataWorks console.

-2. In the top menu bar, select the region.
-In the navigation pane on the left, click Resource Groups.
+2. In the top menu bar, select your region.
+In the left navigation pane, click Resource Groups.

-3. Click Create Resource Group and configure the required parameters.
+3. Click Create Resource Group, configure the required parameters, and click Buy Now.

-4. In the Operations column of the resource group that you created, click Network Settings to attach a VPC to the resource group.
-For more information, see Network settings.
+1. In the Actions column of the resource group you just created, click Network Settings.

 Important

-After you attach a VPC, you must add the VSwitch CIDR Block of the VPC to the internal-facing whitelists of the ApsaraDB RDS for MySQL and ES instances.
-For more information, see Configure an IP address whitelist for an ApsaraDB RDS for MySQL instance and Configure a public or internal-facing access whitelist for an ES instance.
+After you attach a VPC, you must add the vSwitch CIDR block of the VPC to the internal-facing whitelists of the ApsaraDB RDS for MySQL and Elasticsearch clusters.
+For more information, see Configure IP address whitelist in ApsaraDB RDS for MySQL documentation and Manage IP address whitelists in Alibaba Cloud Elasticsearch documentation.

-Add the ApsaraDB RDS for MySQL and ES data sources to the Data Integration service of DataWorks.
+Add the ApsaraDB RDS for MySQL and ElasticSearch data sources to the Data Integration service within DataWorks.

 1. Go to the Data Integration page in DataWorks.